1992 Stanley Cup playoffs: (A1) Montreal Canadiens vs. (A2) Boston Bruins

 This was the 27th playoff series meeting between these two teams.
 Montreal lead the all-time playoff meetings 21–5 against Boston.
 This was also the ninth consecutive year Boston and Montreal had met in the playoffs, an NHL record that still stands.
 Boston won last year's Adams Division Finals in seven games.

 (P1) New York Rangers vs. (P3) Pittsburgh Penguins

 This was the second playoff meeting between these two teams.
 Pittsburgh won the only previous meeting in a four-game sweep in the 1989 Patrick Division Semifinals.

 Clarence Campbell Conference

 (N1) Detroit Red Wings vs. (N2) Chicago Blackhawks

 This was the 13th playoff series meeting between these two teams.
 Entering the series, Chicago led the all-time meetings 7–5.
 Their most recent meeting was won by Chicago in six games in the 1989 Norris Division Semifinals.

 (S1) Vancouver Canucks vs. (S3) Edmonton Oilers

 This was the second playoff series meeting between these two teams.
 Edmonton won the only previous meeting in a three-game sweep in the 1986 Smythe Division Semifinals.
+The Canucks and the Oilers did not meet again in the playoffs until 2024.